I love cooking from food blogs.

 - Seriously Delish: 150 Recipes for People Who Totally Love Food by Jessica Merchant.
 I checked this cookbook out of the library just before Star was born and then when my mom was there to help, I probably made 8 recipes from this cookbook while she was there.
 A few days after she left, my own copy showed up on my doorstep from my wonderful mom.
 I just bought her second cookbook, The Pretty Dish, too.

 - Jeni’s Splendid Ice Cream at Home by Jeni Britton Bauer.
 I LOVE making ice cream at home and when a friend gave me a copy of this book, I was so delighted.
 My goal this summer is to make at least a dozen of these recipes!
-(There are a whole bunch of copies of this for a fraction of the retail price on Book Outlet!)

 - The Sprouted Kitchen: A Tastier Take on Whole Foods by Sara Forte and Hugh Forte.
 I bought this one when we were doing our CSA in Texas and it’s bursting with great whole food recipes from breakfast to dessert.

 - Joy the Baker Cookbook: 100 Simple and Comforting Recipes by Joy Wilson.
 I’ve long loved Joy the Baker and I couldn’t cook through this cookbook fast enough when I checked it out from the library and then my mom bought me a copy for Mother’s Day (do you see a pattern here?).
 It’s mostly treats and snacks and desserts and every single thing I’ve made has been a winner.
 The Texas Sheet Cake is divine and the chocolate banana bread is also fab.